+Principal / Standard Level of Potential areas for improvement

+Compliance

+Leadership

-Principal / Standard Level of Compliance Potential areas for improvement Leadership A. The leadership team is able to demonstrate that the services provided by the authority provide value for money.
+A. The leadership team is able to demonstrate that the services provided by the authority provide value for money.
 Satisfactory More explicit statement of approach to VFM and communication of this with stakeholders.
 For example: committee report templates and delegated decision records could include a standard section on VFM; addressing VFM explicitly in the annual governance statement and annual financial statements; providing VFM information on the Council's website.
 Strengthen the culture of compliance with contract procedure rules and contract management arrangements.
 Complete the proposed update of the consultation strategy (including an approach to identifying and engaging with hard to reach groups) and ensure that the outcome of all consultations is published on the Council's website.

 B. The authority complies with the CIPFA Statement on the Role of the Chief Finance Officer in Local Government.
-O. The leadership team monitors the elements of its halance shoot that page a significant risk to its Good Scope to develop wider finance team capacity and skills, particularly during periods of absence to ensure key financial controls continue to operate effectively.
+O. The leadership team monitors the elements of its balance sheet that pose a significant risk to its financial sustainability.
+Good Scope to develop wider finance team capacity and skills, particularly during periods of absence to ensure key financial controls continue to operate effectively.
 Scope to improve debt management and recovery and better reporting of revenue collection and historical debts to SLT.
 Development of a clear and explicit role for finance staff in the new project management framework.
-Scope to improve arrangements for manifesting debt levels and effectiveness. its balance sheet that pose a significant risk to its financial sustainability.
-Good monitoring debt levels and effectiveness of recovery action.
-Accountability D. The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016).
+Scope to improve arrangements for monitoring debt levels and effectiveness of recovery action.

+· 2000 or recovery decion.

+Accountability

+D. The authority applies the CIPFA/SOLACE Delivering Good Governance in Local Government:

+Framework (2016).
 Substantial